PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 #### 4. Post-GSEA

 Take a look at the directory you set for 'Save results in this folder'.
-You should see a GSEA results directory similar to the following:
+The default location is `gsea_home` in your user space.
+You should see something like the following:

 ```shell
 ...